Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Helen explains, 'We used to use a scaffold, but now we use ladders and mobile platforms to reach the higher parts.
 Long brushes help us to get in between all the fiddly bits.

 'The tail is particularly hard to clean because it stretches out so far, and vibrations can run all along it and expose cracks.'

 The Diplodocus was also inspected in 2016 by conservators Lorraine Cornish and Rob McLeod, to prepare for the dismantling of the huge specimen.

 It was vital that the team knew in advance which parts of the dinosaur would be likely to pose problems for them, as it is will be taken down and reinstalled several times over the next few years.

 Lorraine says, 'A conservation assessment of Dippy and its mount was needed so we can assess the condition of the skeleton cast and also look more closely at how it was originally assembled in Hintze Hall.

 'One of the key areas to check was the pelvis, where there are large and heavy parts of the skeleton cast and lots of complex metalwork joining them.

 'It was exciting and interesting to see that parts of the plaster vertebrae had been produced in sections and were able to come apart easily, which will help when we come to dismantle the specimen.'

-From 2018, Dippy will to be going on tour and visiting Scotland, Wales, Northern Ireland and five regions across England.
+From 2018, Dippy embarked on a UK-wide tour, visiting Scotland, Wales, Northern Ireland and five regions across England.

-The tour will explore the UK's past, present and future natural history.
-It will help young people to connect with the natural world and gain a deeper understanding of it through science.
+The tour explored the UK's past, present and future natural history, helping young people to connect with the natural world and gain a deeper understanding of it through science.